-Innovations to our tactics that account for emerging technologies allow us to update doctrine and the Armor will allow us to win in close combat of the future.
+Innovations to our tactics that account for emerging technologies allow us to update doctrine and the Armor Training and Standardization Strategy 2030, so we are prepared to meet the challenges of the modern battlefield.
+Understanding how our enemies see and target our combat power, updating our tactics for preserving the force and training to ensure we can maneuver to a position of advantage will allow us to win in close combat in the future.
 Developing a comprehensive strategy for updating our training environments, small-unit tactics and doctrine requires leaders from across the Army to share lessons-learned in training and engage in discourse to meet the challenges of future combat.